awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.maz.md

   For more information about how to create an association, see the Amazon EC2 [create\-local\-gateway\-route\-table\-vpc\-association](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-local-gateway-route-table-vpc-association.html) AWS CLI command\.
 + Make sure that your Outposts use customer\-owned IP \(CoIP\) routing\.
 Each route table must also each have at least one address pool\.
 Amazon RDS allocates an additional IP address each for the primary and standby DB instances for data synchronization\.
-+ Make sure that the AWS account that owns the RDS DB instances either owns the local gateway route tables and CoIP pools, or is part of a Resource Access Manager share with access to the local gateway route tables and CoIP pools\.
++ Make sure that the AWS account that owns the RDS DB instances owns the local gateway route tables and CoIP pools\.
+Or make sure it's part of a Resource Access Manager share with access to the local gateway route tables and CoIP pools\.
 + Make sure that the IP addresses in your CoIP pools can be routed from one Outpost local gateway to the others\.
 + Make sure that the VPC's CIDR blocks \(for example, 10\.0\.0\.0/4\) and your CoIP pool CIDR blocks don't contain IP addresses from Class E \(240\.0\.0\.0/4\)\.
 RDS uses these IP addresses internally\.
 + Make sure that you correctly set up outbound and related inbound traffic\.